Kahsolt/stable-diffusion-webui-prompt-travel/README.md

   - input multiple lines of prompt text
   - we call each line of prompt a stage, usually you need at least 2 lines of text to starts travel (unless in 'grad' mode)
   - if len(positive_prompts) != len(negative_prompts), the shorter one's last item will be repeated to match the longer one
-- mode: (categorical)
-  - `linear`: interpolate linearly on condition/uncondition in latent space
-  - `replace`: walk by gradually substituting word embeddings
-  - `grad`: walk by optimizing certain loss
-  - NOTE: `walk` methods might not reach target stages in specified steps some times, or reached earlier than expect, in that case, manually tune `grad_alpha` and `steps`  might help a little...
 - steps: (int, list of int)
   - number of images to interpolate between two stages
   - if int, constant number of travel steps